yathindrak/AdaptText/README.md

 # Getting Started with AdaptText Developer Framework UI Based Solution

 Make text classification available for everyone !!!

+If the requirement is a library based solution [AdaptText library](https://github.com/yathindrakodithuwakku/AdaptTextLib).

 ## Setup

 In the project directory, first clone the library